FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 excerpt_separator: "<!--more-->"
 ---

-In this guide, you'll build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.
+In this guide, you'll build a web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.

 <!--more-->

-The completed application will include a public page that allows users to either sign up or login via FusionAuth, as well as a private page where they will be able to view their profile information once they’ve logged in using OpenID Connect.
-Additionally, users will be able to log out and go back to the public page.
+The completed application will include a public page that allows users to either sign up or login via FusionAuth, as well as a private page where they will be able to view profile information once they’ve logged in using OpenID Connect.
+Additionally, users will be able to log out and view the public page.

 If you’d prefer to skip ahead and take a look at the code, you can view it [here](https://github.com/ritza-co/nextjs-fusionauth-passwordless).